dsakuma/dev-setup/README.md

 # dev-setup

 This project provides a streamlined development environment setup for Ubuntu 24.04 LTS or newer.
 It focuses on simplicity and functionality, avoiding unnecessary cosmetic changes and ensuring a clean system.
+Inspired by [Omakub Ubuntu Setup](https://github.com/basecamp/omakub).

 ## Characteristics